top of page

 After the Demo

-Here are three ideas for post-demo calls that satisfy these objectives:
+Here are three ideas for post-demo calls add value without demanding too much:

 • Team Manager: You need their active support to drive the deal forward.
 They want to see that your product helps their team do its job, meaning both that it solves business problems and that it’s easy to use on a day to day basis.